 Professional Presence and Influence

+Professional Presence and Influence is a core course in the MSN program.
 This course is designed to help students see themselves as influential leaders in transforming health care.
 Professional practice includes therapeutic use of self, along with applications from the art and science of nursing.
 The presence of the nurse manifests the organizational mission and opens up possibilities for a richer patient experience as well as a more rewarding professional career.

 Pathopharmacological Foundations for Advanced Nursing Practice